Steel and the circular economy

 Although the EU CE Package covers all economic activity, many of the proposed measures are directly applicable to the construction industry.

-Construction and demolition waste (CDW) is one of the heaviest and most voluminous waste accounting for around 31% of total waste generation.
+Construction and demolition waste (CDW) is one of the heaviest and most voluminous waste-streams accounting for around 31% of total waste generation.
 Consequently, CDW has been identified as a priority waste stream by the European Union.

-Key actions adopted include:
+Key actions adopted by the EU include: